 Computing Results of Inverse Solution

-Once the Inverse Matrix has been computed , you can apply it to EEG or Frequency data, and obtain some .ris files (results of inverse solution).
-These .ris files can subsequently be used for display , for statistics , or even converted to volumes for fMRI comparison.
+Once the Inverse Matrix has been computed , you can apply it to EEG or Frequency data, and obtain some .ris files (Results of Inverse Solution).
+These .ris files can subsequently be used for display, statistics, or even converted to volumes for direct comparison with other modalities.

 Here is a highly recommended article about practical use of the inverse solutions: